US Investors: Get up to an extra $10,000 when you transfer your stocks to Public.com from another brokerage.

 Shares of AMC Entertainment soared in early 2021.
 And since December 2020, it has raised more than $900 million in financing.
 AMC CEO Adam Aron said these funds could support the company well into 2021 — despite the financial losses of the pandemic.

 Reddit’s Wall Street Bets has rallied around AMC, and that resulted in the Twitter hashtag #SaveAMC.
-The Reddit community has drawn attention to turn stock prices around before.
-Wall Street Bets users played the market and pushed GameStop’s stock up to nearly 3 times its average.
+The Reddit community has drawn attention to stocks and turned those prices around before.
+Wall Street Bets users played the market and pushed GameStop's stock up to nearly 3 times its average.
 The same group has given attention to BlackBerry as well.

 Rallies around investments like GameStop and AMC are driven by individual retail investors.
-Invest in AMC, and you could be a part of what a Reddit user has dubbed “a war for the redistribution of wealth.”
+Invest in AMC and you could be a part of what a Reddit user has dubbed “a war for the redistribution of wealth."
+You might also take part in a rebound of the movie theater industry as filmmakers and studios push for theater releases, ticket sales, etc.

 Some experts highlight the short-term hype of AMC stock’s increase.
 AMC hasn’t had strong revenues and unfortunately, its decline began before COVID-19.
 AMC stock plunged to around the $2 range in mid-January, then quickly jumped above $3.
 Why did the stock price jump?
 It sold debt notes to bring in some capital.